 Zurich Youth Hostel wins the special “Historical Hotel of the Year” award by ICOMOS Switzerland.
 This is for the conscientious and successful conversion of the building dating from the sixties, and for outstanding corporate philosophy in the field of social tourism.

-The crisis year does not seriously affect Swiss Youth Hostels.
-However, slight decreases in turnover and the number of overnight stays are recorded.
+The year of crisis hits Swiss Youth Hostels just slightly.
+But small drops in turnover and overnight stays are recorded.
 But the number of members increases.
 103,000 people are annual members, thus surpassing the 100,000 mark for the first time.
 On the whole, the anniversary year is regarded as a success.
 85 years of Swiss Youth Hostels and 100 years of Hostelling International are a reason to celebrate.
 More than 20 Youth Hostels have already been awarded the EU Environmental and Ibex Label.

 The new Basel St. Alban Youth Hostel opens in March.
 A large number of guests from the local region and international associations celebrate the modern building designed by Buchner Brünlder, a Basel-based firm of architects.
 In April the Youth Hostel is presented with three prizes during the presentation of the “Award for Marketing + Architecture”.
 It is the overall winner and category winner for “Hotels, Restaurants, Sports and Wellness Facilities” and “Green Technology”.
 Scuol Youth Hostel also becomes the first Swiss Hostel to attain 5 ibexes, i.e. the highest award in the Ibex Label.
 The extension of St. Moritz Youth Hostel and the improvement in its energy performance are in full swing.
 A renovated building opens for guests on 1 December 2010.
 The Youth Hostel is partially open during the summer.